surfer190/fixes/docs/datascience/python-for-data-analysis.md

     In [40]: arr2.dtype
     Out[40]: dtype('int32')

-Knowing exact number of bits is not required, jsut a general idea of the type: int, float, decimal, str is ok.
+Knowing exact number of bits is not required, just a general idea of the type: int, float, decimal, str is ok.

 You can cast to another datatype with `astype`: